 |The Mad Hatter's Tea Party|

 This scene is one I've been planning to make and talking about making for years.
-I finally got busy and did it when CDHM (Custom Dolls, Houses & Miniatures) had a "Myths, Fables and Fairy Tales" contest a few years ago and I decided to enter it.
+I finally got busy and did it when CDHM (Custom Dolls, Houses & Miniatures) had a "Myths, Fables and Fairy Tales" contest a number of years ago and I decided to enter it.
 So I got busy and made this scene.
 I started with the teapot!
 I pictured the tea slopping out over the sides and wanted to get it done while the image was in my mind.
-Later, I made the Mad Hatter and adjusted his hands to hold everything at the right angles.
+Next, I made the Mad Hatter and adjusted his hands to hold everything at the right angles.
 Kind of tricky, but fun.
 All the characters, their clothing, the dishes and silverware, plus the goodies on the table are all made of clay, using no molds.
 The table and chairs I made out of balsa and basswood.
 The chair cushions are clay, and the big chair Alice is sitting on is also clay.
 The scene won first place in the contest!!

 |Tea Party, another view|